-The Company's claw-back policy applies to certain officers of the Company (a "Covered Officer"), which include all executive officers of the Company (as determined from time to time by the Board or the Compensation Committee), and such other employees who are participants in the Company's equity incentive plans and cash incentive plans who may from time to time be deemed subject to the policy by the Board or the Compensation Committee.
-Under the policy, if a Covered Officer receives an award under the applicable plan based on financial statements that are subsequently restated in a way that would decrease the amount of the award to which such person was otherwise entitled and the restatement is based in whole or in part on the misconduct of the Covered Officer, the Covered Officer will refund to the Company the difference between what he or she received and what he or she should have received.
-In addition, this policy will require the recoupment of any compensation as mandated by all applicable laws, rules, and regulations.
+The Company's claw-back policy applies to certain officers of the Company (a "Covered Officer"), which include all executive officers of the Company (as determined from time to time by the Board or the Compensation Committee), and such other employees who are participants in the Company's equity incentive plans and cash incentive plans if the Board or the Compensation Committee deems them subject to the policy.
+Under the policy, if a Covered Officer receives an award under the applicable plan based on financial statements that subsequently are restated in a way that would decrease the amount of the award to which such person otherwise was entitled and the restatement is based in whole or in part on the misconduct of the Covered Officer, the Covered Officer is required to refund to the Company the difference between what he or she received and what he or she should have received.
+In addition, this policy requires the recoupment of any compensation to the extent otherwise mandated by applicable laws.